SimonRennotte/Data-Efficient-Reinforcement-Learning-with-Probabilistic-Model-Predictive-Control/README.md

 - 3d plots showing the Gaussian processes models and points in memory.
      In this plot, each of the graphs of the top line represents the change in states for the next step as a function of the current states and actions.
      The indices represented in the xy axis name represent either states or actions.
-     For example, the input with index 3 represent the action for the pendulum.
+     For example, the input with index 3 represents the action for the pendulum.
 Action indices are defined as higher than the state indices.
      As not every input of the gp can be shown on the 3d graph, the axes of the 3d graph are chosen to represent the two inputs (state or action) with the smallest lengthscales.
      So, the x-y axes may be different for each graph.
      The graphs of the bottom line represent the predicted uncertainty, and the points are the prediction errors.
-     The points stored in the memory of the Gaussian process model are shown in green, and the points that are not stored because they were too similar to other points already in memory are represented in black.
+     The points stored in the memory of the Gaussian process model are shown in green, and the points that are not used for the gp predictions because they were too similar to other points already in memory are represented in black.

 During the control, a dynamic graph similar to the 2d plot described above allows to see the evolution of the states, action and costs, but also shows the predicted states, actions and costs computed by the model for the MPC.